 The Company has entered into operating leases for its corporate headquarters and a storage space facility with an entity that is wholly owned by the Company's chief executive officer.
 The Company has evaluated its relationship with the related party and concluded that the related party is not a variable interest entity because the Company has no direct ownership interest or relationship other than the leases.
 The lease for headquarters was for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
-The Company entered into short-term extensions through January 2023.
+The Company entered into shortterm extensions through January 2023.
 In the third quarter of fiscal year 2021, the Company accounted for the renewal option, as it became reasonably certain it would be exercised per the agreement, by extending the lease term through November 2032.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the properties.
 Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
 Operating lease cost recognized for the years ended December 31, 2022, 2021 and 2020 was \$2.3 million, \$2.1 million and 2.0 million, respectively, and was allocated between Total direct costs, and Selling, general and administrative in the consolidated statements of operations.
 The Operating lease right-of-use assets at December 31, 2022 and 2021 were \$18.2 million and \$19.7 million in the consolidated balance sheets, respectively.
-The current and long-term portions of the lease liabilities at December 31, 2022 were \$1.5 million and \$16.7 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.
-The current liabilities and Operating lease liabilities in the consolidated balance sheets.
+The current and longterm portions of the lease liabilities at December 31, 2022 were \$1.5 million and \$16.7 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.
+The current and long-term portions of the lease liabilities at December 31, 2021 were \$1.5 million and \$18.3 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.

 In 2018, Medpace, Inc. entered into a multi-year lease agreement governing future occupancy of additional office space in Cincinnati, Ohio with an entity that is wholly owned by the Company's chief executive officer and certain members of his immediate family.
 The Company began to occupy the premises in the second quarter of fiscal year 2020.
 The lease expires in 2040 and the Company has two 10-year options to extend the term of the lease.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the property.
 Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
 The Company has determined that the lease is an operating lease.
 Operating lease cost recognized for the years ended December 31, 2022, 2021 and 2020 was \$5.7 million, \$5.7 million and \$3.6 million, respectively.
 The operating lease cost was allocated between Total direct costs and Selling, general and administrative in the consolidated statements of operations.
 The Operating lease right-of-use assets at December 31, 2022 and 2021 were \$53.5 million and \$55.1 million in the consolidated balance sheets, respectively.
-The current and long-term portions of the lease liabilities at December 31, 2022 were \$1.1 million and \$64.8 million, respectively.
-The current and long-term portions of the lease liabilities at December 30.9 million and \$65.9 million, respectively and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.
+The current and long-term portions of the lease liabilities at December 31, 2022 were \$1.1 million and \$64.8 million, respectively and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.